Hazards Australasia is a leading process safety conference

 - oral presentations from leading industry practitioners, researchers and regulators, that review best practice

 and latest research in the functional areas that are fundamental to managing process safety effectively

-- optional IChemE seminars to assist with understanding the Professional Process Safety Engineer and Chartered Member registration process
+- optional IChemE seminars to assist with understanding the Professional Process Safety Engineer and Chartered Member application process

 - a trade show of process safety related products and services

 - dedicated networking opportunities and special guest speaker at the conference dinner

 - CPD 16 hours, maximum duration for CPD recording.

 - 22 April 2019 – abstracts of no more than 250 words to be submitted